XingyiGuo/APA-WAS/README.md

 <a name="Pipeline"/>

 # APA-WAS Pipeline
-(We provided example codes to identify candiate susceptiblity gene KDSR for breast cancer)
+We provided example codes and expected results for our reported candiate susceptiblity gene KDSR in breast cancer.

 ---